Haute-Sorne: Building Sustainable Shallow Geothermal Heating Solutions to transform a Municipality

-A comprehensive energy planning initiative to transform the commune of Haute-Sorne’s heating infrastructure, achieving a 91% reduction in CO2 emissions through strategic district heating network deployment and advanced geospatial analysis.
+A comprehensive energy planning initiative to transform the commune of Haute-Sorne’s heating infrastructure, achieving a 91% reduction in CO2 emissions through strategic deployment of sustainable building heating solutions and advanced geospatial analysis.

 91%